mapbox/earcut/README.md

 ##### 1.1.0 (Jan 21)

-- Improved performance on complex polygons with lots of holes by switching from Held to Eberly hole elimination algorithm
+- Improved performance on polygons with holes by switching from Held to Eberly hole elimination algorithm
+- More robustness fixes and tests

 ##### 1.0.1 &mdash; 1.0.6 (Jan 20, 2015)